 Firefly: 5 lumens

 No/Removable Strobe: The LAPG F7 has both a stroke and a SOS mode.
 I don’t mind these because accessing them is somewhat difficult and must be done deliberately.
 To activate the strobe turn the light on and hold the bezel switch for two seconds.
-To access SOS press the switch a second time and hold for two more seconds.
+For SOS press the switch a second time and hold for two more seconds.
 To exit these modes simply press the bezel switch.